nsfmc/generic-cx-content/05.essays/70.slopefields/essay.md

 ## step one: learnstorm?

-If you haven't seen it, you are about to discover that a [slope field](https://www.khanacademy.org/math/differential-equations/first-order-differential-equations/differential-equations-intro/v/slope-field-to-visualize-solutions) motif is the heart of learnstorm's identity.[^sloperefresh]
+If you haven't seen it, you are about to discover that a [slope field](https://www.khanacademy.org/math/differential-equations/first-order-differential-equations/differential-equations-intro/v/slope-field-to-visualize-solutions) motif is the heart of learnstorm's identity.[^sloperefresh] In making this notification banner I knew that I wanted echo the identity, but from another angle or perspective.
+And in order to do that I needed to understand learnstorm's identity a little better.

 [^sloperefresh]: A refresher: a slope field (naturally) is the slope (and often magnitude) of a differential equation plotted along a grid.
 You can use slope fields to build intuition about the nature of first order differential equations, their tangent points, and so forth.